TheOtherRolesAU/TheOtherRoles/README.md

   <summary>Click to show the Changelog</summary>

 **Version 2.6.4**
+- New option: Swapper can only swap others

 **Version 2.6.3**
 - Changed the role limits options to allow for minimum and maximum bounds